-Distributions are recognised as income when the right to payment is established.
+Distributions are recognised at a point in time as income when the right to payment is established.

 Cash and cash equivalents

 Cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.